Summary Charts of English Tenses

 Meaning: The action happened before another past action or before some point of time in the past.

 Examples: By the time he returned, she had already left.
-All residents had left the village by last week.
+He left only after he had finished his work.

 Meaning: The action lasted for some time before another past action or before some point of time in the past.

 Examples: By the time he returned, I had been working for six hours.
-By 2006, he had been living in that house for twenty years.
+By 2006, he had been living there for twenty years.

-Note: Use the Simple Past for completed past actions, including the actions that lasted for some time or happened one after another in the past.
+Note: Simple past is used for completed past actions, including past actions that lasted for some time or happened one after another.

-Examples: He sold cars for three years, then quit his job, and started to write short stories.
+Example: He sold cars for two years, and then he quit his job and began to write novels.

-Note: Use the Simple Past instead of the Past Continuous with stative verbs.
+Note: Simple past is used instead of the past continuous with stative verbs.

-Examples: She looked quite good when I visited her yesterday.
+Example: She looked tired when I saw her at the party yesterday.

-Note: Past Perfect can replace the Past Perfect Continuous for the action that lasted for some time before another action in the past.
+Note: Past perfect may replace the past perfect continuous for the action that lasted for some time before another action in the past.

-Note: Use the Past Perfect instead of the Past Perfect Continuous with stative verbs.
+Note: Past perfect is used instead of the past perfect continuous with stative verbs.

 Meaning: The action will happen in the future.

-Adverbs of time: tomorrow; in a few days; next week; in 2015; in the future.
+Time expressions: tomorrow; in a few days; next week; in 2025; in the future.

 Meaning: The action will be going on (1) when another future action happens or (2) at some point of time in the future.

-Adverbs of time: at three tomorrow; this time next year; two days from now; when.
+Time expressions: at three tomorrow; at this time next year; when.

-Examples: He'll be sleeping at two tomorrow.
+Examples: He'll be sleeping at two o'clock.
 When you come to the library, I'll be sitting by the central window.

 Meaning: The action will happen before another future action or before some point of time in the future.